nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---

-Made for commission-based artists, **ArtBuddy** (AB) is the easiest way to organise your customers and commissions.
-Powerful features and intuitive design, all packaged into one desktop app.
-With optimised support for use via a Command Line Interface (CLI) ArtBuddy can help you manage your small business with the speed of your fingertips.
-But not to worry if you're unfamiliar with CLI, we still offer the benefits of a Graphical User Interface (GUI).
+Ever forget a deadline?
+Or lost track of your customers?
+Many commission-based artists struggle to organise their business.
+With so many things to keep track of, you might have found yourself wondering if there were a better way to manage all of these.

+That's why we built **ArtBuddy** (AB), a commission-based artist's best buddy, just for you.
+Developed with your needs in mind, ArtBuddy is here to help you manage all your customers and commissions in one place.
+But that's not all.
+With integrated support for tracking the progress of your commissions through iterations, and generation of statistics, ArtBuddy is also here to help you grow as an artist.

+So, focus on your art and leave the rest to ArtBuddy.

+Eager to get started?
+You can refer to our [Quick Start](#Quick_start) section to set ArtBuddy up, or you can jump right into our [Features](#features) section to learn more about the features ArtBuddy offers.

 * Table of Contents
 {:toc}